State reports 105 additional coronavirus deaths including 43 in Palm Beach County; cases up 2,145

 Pinellas increased by 2 to 805 deaths in fourth place and Hillsborough up by 1 to 755 in fifth place, Polk by 1 to 593 in sixth, Orange increased by 1 to 533 in seventh and Lee by 2 to 499.

-The state report Tuesday identified 4 deaths in Palm Beach County though the increase was 13 in one day: 2 men (71, 82) and 2 women (72, 88).
-St. Lucie County added 2 men (72, 88).
-Indian River didn't have any deaths identified Tuesday though the net increase was 1.
+The state report Wednesday identified 48 deaths in Palm Beach County though the increase was 43 in one day: 20 men ranging from 36 to 95 and 28 women from 59 to 97.
+Ten of those deaths became case in June or July.
+Martin reported 4 women (68, 76, 90, 99) and 2 men (75, 76).
+Indian River's death was an 85-year-old woman and St. Lucie identified no deaths though the increase was 1.

 Cases